shotgunsoftware/shotgrid_api_ruby/README.md

 #### first

-Will return only the first entity found (same thing as setting the page_size to 1)
+Will return only the first entity found (same thing as setting the page_size to 1 and then getting the first result)

 ```
 client.assets.first